TraceyGeneau/credit-risk-classification/README.md

 This is a common classification technique used with imbalanced classifications.
 It increases the number of instances in the minority class to achieve a more balanced distribution.
 It randomly selects instances in the minority class and duplicates them to match the number of instances in the majority class.
 This helps to fix the imbalance.

-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

 ## Results